IrisSchmeder/Species-Responses-to-Urban-Expansion/README.md

 # Code for Schmeder et al.
-This repository contains the code for the manuscript "Divergent Species Responses to 200 Years of Urban Expansion Across Texas" submitted to Conservation Biology.
+This repository contains the code for the manuscript "Herpetofaunal Responses to Urban Expansion: Insights from Combining Two Texas Occurrence Datasets" submitted to Conservation Biology.
 It provides a pipeline to combine historical museum records with modern community science observations to model species occurrences in response to urbanization.
 The example demonstrated here uses eight herpetofauna species native to Texas.

 ## Abstract